 6. Fill out the submittal form information and click submit.

-With a Community Geofilter there is a pride of recognition because the SnapChatter who created it is identified.
-In this way, the geofilter is similar to the graffiti tagging that occurs in the real world.
+With a Community Geofilter, there is a pride of recognition because the SnapChatter who created it is identified.
+In this way, the geofilter is similar to graffiti tagging in the real world.

 Some businesses that pay for On-Demand Geofilters found unique ways to use them.
 SnapChat has a policy of allowing On-Demand Geofilters that follow its submission guidelines to show up on the geofence area that includes a competitor’s business.